4 Ways Exercise Has Helped Me During This Pregnancy

 I’ve really enjoyed lower higher intensity intervals (pregnancy-friendly through my virtual moms’ group), barre, prenatal yoga and just casual stretching.

-I’m seeing a pelvic floor PT and purchased the Spinning Babies Daily Essentials which talks about daily stretches to do to prepare for birth.
+I’m seeing a pelvic floor PT (and also do this pre and post natal program) and purchased the Spinning Babies Daily Essentials which talks about daily stretches to do to prepare for birth.
 So, I have plenty of stretches to be working on.

 I’m trying to be much more “wholistic” this pregnancy, whereas when I was pregnant with Camryn, I focused solely on running.
 I knew it was important to “be fit” for birth, and running just fit me well at the time.
 Looking back on my 20 week update from my first pregnancy, I was running 15-20 miles a week.